A downloadable game for Windows, macOS, and Linux

 The usual warnings are in order:

-The game will have:
+The final game will have the following features:

 - A new mechanic/gimmick/special element introduced in each level.